Brussels Capital RegionHousing

 Beyond the project

 Professional care organisations will integrate the concept of community care into their organisations and recognize the added value of integrating ‘birth’ and ‘end of life’ facilities where users can conceive, give birth in a natural way or spend their last days.
-150 births and 30 deaths a year will happen in this benevolent environment.
 This new model of co-living will inspire the Brussels-Capital Region to develop similar projects in the future.

-March 2019: Allocation criteria for future residents are defined and a kick-off event with stakeholders is organised.
+March 2019: A kick-off event with stakeholders is organised.
 The reflection on the co-creation of a community care model is launched.

-June 2020: Trainings on energy use and property management of future residents are completed.
+June 2020: Trainings on energy use and property management of future residents completed.

 April 2021: Inauguration of the project.
 Residents move into their new accommodation.
-Birth and end-of-life facility welcomes its first users.
+Birth and end-of-life facilities welcome its first users.

 October 2021: Final assessment of the project.
 The final conference is the opportunity to take stock with all involved stakeholders.